-The Venice High flea market is arranged by the Gondolier Booster Club, a not-for-profit organisation that supports the students and faculty of Venice High School in the west side of Los Angeles.
-So be safe in the knowledge that not only are you doing sustainable shopping, all proceeds will also be going to a good cause.
-The market takes place on the second and fourth Saturday of the month.
-What’s more, admission and parking is absolutely free!
+The Venice High Flea Market is organized by the Gondolier Booster Club, a non-profit organization that supports the students and faculty of Venice High School on the Westside of Los Angeles.
+So rest assured that not only are you shopping sustainably, but all proceeds go to a great cause.
+The market is held on the second and fourth Saturdays of the month.
+Plus, admission and parking are absolutely free!

-Amongst the mountains of second-hand goodies, you will discover rare vinyl records, one-of-a-kind works of art, engraved silver cuff-links, and postcards with views of California in the 1960’s.
-Venice High flea market is exactly what a flea market should be, simple, laid-back, cheap, and full of interesting vintage products.
-There is a good selection of food trucks, so you can tuck into some yummy food whilst shopping.
+Among the mountains of secondhand goodies, you will find rare vinyl records, one-of-a-kind artwork, engraved silver cufflinks, and postcards of California in the 1960s.
+The Venice High flea market is exactly what a flea market should be: simple, relaxed, cheap, and full of interesting vintage items.
+There is a good selection of food trucks so you can grab a bite to eat while you shop.

 This flea market is one of the best kept secrets in town.
-Customers love it for it's friendly atmosphere and cool vibe.
-Vendors love it for its cheap price to set up shop ($25), and all of the eager vintage enthusiasts that visit their stalls.
-If you are looking for funky jewellery, old-school electronics or retro garments, you’ll surely find it at Venice High flea market.
-Hardly any of the vendors accept card, so make sure you have your cash ready.
-Also, don't forget to bring sun screen!
+Shoppers love it for it's friendly atmosphere and cool vibe.
+Vendors love it for the low cost of setting up shop ($25) and all the eager vintage enthusiasts who visit their booths.
+If you're looking for funky jewelry, old-school electronics or retro clothing, you're sure to find it at the Venice High flea market.
+Few of the vendors accept credit cards, so make sure you have cash on hand.
+Also, don't forget to bring sunscreen!

-Fun fact: All of the exterior shots of the famous 1970’s film Grease were filmed at Venice High School.
+Fun fact: All the exteriors of the famous 1970s movie Grease were filmed at Venice High.